 Steven Bradford brings a lifetime of experience to the California State Senate.
 In over two decades of public service – first as a Gardena City Councilmember, then as a State Assemblymember and now as a State Senator - Bradford has proven himself to be an unwavering citizen activist.
 He views himself as a public servant and not a politician.
 Public service was instilled in him by his parents who taught him the value of giving back to the community.

-Prior to his service in local and state government, Bradford was a Public Affairs Manager for Southern California Edison, District Director for the late Congresswoman Juanita Millender-McDonald, Program Director for the LA Conservation Corps, and worked for seven years as a marketing and sales representative for International Business Machines Corporation (IBM).
+Prior to his service in local and state government, Bradford was a Public Affairs Manager for Southern California Edison, District Director for the late Congresswoman Juanita Millender-McDonald, Program Director for the LA Conservation Corps, National Director of Bigger and Better Business for Phi Beta Sigma Fraternity and worked for seven years as a marketing and sales representative for International Business Machines Corporation (IBM).

 He made history when he became the first African American elected to the Gardena City Council.
 Over the 12 years that he served on city council, he helped create robust job and economic growth, and stabilized the city’s budget.
 When he was elected to the Council, the City of Gardena was on the brink of bankruptcy and was $27 million in debt.
 There was no money in the bank and employees had not been given raises in over seven years.
 By the time he left the council, they had eliminated the debt, allocated $8.5 million in reserve, increased employee salaries without raising taxes or cutting essential services, and secured millions of federal dollars for various improvement projects for North Gardena.
 He also authored and championed ordinances, which established the City’s Small Business Task Force and the City’s Police Foundation.
-In addition, as a former solid waste director, he brought those skills to bear, helping negotiate some of the lowest trash rates in the county.
+As a former solid waste director, he brought those skills to bear, helping negotiate some of the lowest trash rates in the county.
+In addition, he served as Mayor Pro Tem of the City of Gardena for one year.

 Bradford was elected to the 51st State Assembly District in a Special Election in 2009, reelected in 2010, and reelected again in 2012, but the second time around, to the newly created 62nd District.
 While serving in the Assembly, he rose to prominence by becoming Chair of the Assembly Committee on Utilities and Commerce, which had jurisdiction over electricity, natural gas, telecommunications, private water corporations and other issues related to commerce.
 In his role as Chair, he garnered national attention by presiding over hearings investigating the devastating power outages across California.
 He also created a $108 million program to assist low-income households install solar panels at home, increasing equity and the deployment of distributed clean energy resources.